 - Picturesque villages with lovey independent shops – food and drink, arts & crafts

 - A visit to Rosslyn Chapel, a mansion or a castle

 - Hear the stories of the Borders Reivers and the local festivals of today!

 Adventures in the Highlands in Miniature.

-In this day trip to the Trossachs you get a chance to experience the spectacular change in landscape as you move from the Lowlands into the Highlands.
+A day trip to the Trossachs gives you the chance to experience the spectacular change in landscape as you move from the Lowlands into the Highlands within minutes.
 See lochs, hills, woodlands of the Queen Elizabeth Forest Park in the midst of the Loch Lomond and Trossachs National Park with romantic Loch Katrine at its centre.
 Sir Walter Scott made it famous in his ballad “The Lady of the Lake”.
 Hear about the real life of “Rob Roy” McGregor, hero of film and novel, who called this area home…